Gluten-Free & Vegan Black Bean Brownies

 - Maple Syrup: Can be substitute with agave syrup if needed.

-- Chocolate Chips: For dairy-free brownies, make sure to choose a vegan chocolate chip such as Enjoy Life or Camino or any chopped dairy-free dark chocolate.
+- Chocolate Chips: For dairy-free brownies, make sure to choose vegan chocolate chips such as Enjoy Life or Camino or any chopped dairy-free dark chocolate.
 You can use sugar-free chocolate chips for a lower-sugar recipe.

 Before You Start: Preheat the oven to 375 F. Line a 7 or 8 inch square baking pan with parchment paper.